-Robert Quinn was one of the experts I interviewed for my upcoming book “A Better Place to Work: Daily Practices that Transform Culture.”
-We talked about transformational leadership and what it takes to create a positive organization.
-Being the vision-keeper for change is not easy, as most organizations are more focused on problem solving than on new possibilities.
+Most organizations are more focused on problem-solving than on new possibilities.
 But when the person leading the change can present a compelling vision in a way that gets others engaged, it is infectious.

-Being positively deviant often means asking questions versus problem solving.
-It means being prepared to go through deep change, and find your purpose and vision.
-It often means speaking truth to power, and always looking for the proactive stance versus the reactive one.
+Being positively deviant often means learning to ask the right questions instead of diving head-first into problem-solving right away.
+It means being prepared to go through significant change and find your purpose and vision.
+It often means speaking truth to power and always looking for the proactive stance versus the reactive one.

 I have an exercise I use in wellness leadership retreats where I ask participants a few weeks in advance to contact 15-25 people who know them best (work colleagues, friends, family) and ask them this question,

-It comes from Robert Quinn’s “The Deep Change Field Guide; A Personal Course to Discovering the Leader Within.”
-Although it may be easy to identify our flaws or even the areas where we excel, it is often harder to get to our unique skills – the way that we most create value for the world.
+Although it may be easy to identify our flaws or even the areas where we excel, it is often harder to get to our unique skills – the way that we must create value for the world.
 I just ask them to notice what the answers do for them.

-What I most often hear is “the feedback makes me want to be at my best more often.”
-Isn’t this exactly what we want our team members to be doing?
-This is an example of a transformational question; the kind of question that shifts thinking in a positive way, inspires people, and gets them engaged in a vision.
+What I most often hear is, “the feedback makes me want to be at my best more often.”
+Isn’t this precisely what we want our team members to be doing?
+This is an example of a transformational leadership question that shifts thinking positively, inspires people, and engages them in a vision.

 - What do we believe in?

 - What do we want our culture to be?